There are many different types of anxiety disorder.

 Skin picking is medically known as dermatillomania.
-It is an impulse control disorder.
-You will regularly pick at your skin including healthy skin.
-This can cause damage, including bleeding, bruising and sometimes permanent marks.
+It is an impulse control disorder where you regularly pick at your skin and find it difficult to stop yourself doing it.
+It can cause damage including bleeding, bruising and scarring.
 It is common to pick the skin on your face, but might also pick other areas of the body.
-You will find it difficult to stop yourself doing it.

-No-one knows the cause for skin-picking.
-It is thought that it could be a type of addiction.
-Or it relieves tension and stress.
+It is thought that skin-picking could be a type of addiction Or that it relieves tension and stress.
 It is common to have OCD and dermatillomania at the same time.

-Your GP may arrange for you to see a specialist mental health doctor like a psychiatrist for diagnosis.
+Your GP may arrange for you to see a specialist mental health doctor like a psychiatrist for diagnosis and treatment.

-You might experience a build-up of tension which you can relieve by pulling out the strand of hair.
-You may feel relief or pleasure from pulling hair out or you might not even be aware that you’re doing it.
+You might experience a build-up of tension which you can release by pulling out your hair.
+You may feel relief or pleasure from pulling hair out, or you might not even be aware that you’re doing it.

-It can be difficult to stop, which can lead to hair loss and distress.
-This, in turn, can make you feel guilty, embarrassed and affect how you feel about yourself or how your friends and family see you.
+It can be difficult to stop this habit, which can result in hair loss and distress.
+Which could make you feel guilty, embarrassed and affect how you feel about yourself or how people see you.

 Post-traumatic stress disorder (PTSD)

-You have PTSD if your anxiety symptoms were caused by a threatening life situation, such as a train crash or fire.
-You can feel anxious for months or years after the event even if you weren’t physically harmed at the time.
+PTSD is caused by a threatening situation, such as a car crash or abuse.
+You can feel anxious for months or years after the event, even if you weren’t physically harmed at the time.
 Find out more about PTSD.